Learnuel1/SchoolMGT/readme.md

 **Note**
 POST/auth/login will not require authentication to allow users login to the appliaiton.

-2. Implement CRUD for Teachers Model(GET, POST, PUT, PATCH and DELETE **/teacher only -admin- is allow to create and delete teacher account).s
+2. Implement CRUD for Teachers Model(GET, POST, PUT, PATCH and DELETE **/teacher** only *admin* is allow to create and delete teacher account).s

-3. Implement CRUD for Student Model(GET, POST, PUT, PATCH, and DELETE for **/student** only users with -admin- role can delete student account).
+3. Implement CRUD for Student Model(GET, POST, PUT, PATCH, and DELETE for **/student** only users with *admin* role can delete student account).

 4. Implement CRUD for Result Model(GET, POST, PUT and DELETE **/result** only users with teachers role can add and delete result).